Seraphim-Solutions/bettercinema/README.md

 ### VLC

-You’ll need the VLC folder in the path, because ‘Webshare Terminal’ uses VLC cmd commands.
+You’ll need the VLC folder in the path, because ‘BetterCinema’ uses VLC cmd commands.

 If you don’t know how to do so [here](https://www.vlchelp.com/add-vlc-command-prompt-windows/) is a step-by-step guide.